 It is common practice to include those risks with either very high probability or very high impact into the top priority risks, even if their risk values are low.

-By comparing risk value with expected value of action we are able to decide if we want to take the action, i.e. integrate it into the WBS or not.
+By comparing risk value with the expected value of action we can decide if we want to take the action, i.e. integrate it into the WBS or not.

-The decision to prepare for corrective actions depends on the company’s or organization’s accounting principles: it is good practice to include them into the project contingency.
+The decision to prepare for corrective actions depends on the company’s or organization’s accounting principles: it is good practice to include them in the project contingency.

-As we proceed through planning phase, and later through implementation and closure phase, we repeat these risk management workshops periodically since new risk event can come into our view which we should not miss.
+As we proceed through the planning phase, and later through the implementation and closure phase, we repeat these risk management workshops periodically since new risk events can come into our view which we should not miss.